jdrichardsappacad/react-2021/week-15/quizzes/02-redux-quiz.md

     time.</answer>
     <answer>State is anything created by `useState` and the store is anything
     created with `useStore`.</answer>
-    <answer>React will create state for your, but you have to create the store
+    <answer>React will create state for you, but you have to create the store
     yourself.</answer>
     <answer>Redux prefers that you use the store over the state.</answer>
     <explanation>By definition, the state is all the information in an